BenAuer2021/Tools-To-Analyze-Simulation-Output/README.md

 # 1. GATE Projection - Interfile Format

 ### Details from the GATE simulation
-GATE can produce projection data in interfile format (*.hdr *.sin) that can be imported in [Amide]{https://amide.sourceforge.net} or [ImageJ]{https://imagej.net/software/fiji/}.
+GATE can produce projection data in interfile format (*.hdr *.sin) that can be imported in [Amide](https://amide.sourceforge.net) or [ImageJ](https://imagej.net/software/fiji/) for example.

-In the bone imaging example described in details at the bottom in the **section 5** of this [page]{https://github.com/BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT}, 64 projections of 230 by 170 (0.234 mm<sup>2</sup>) were created.
+In the bone imaging example described in details at the bottom in the **section 5** of this [page](https://github.com/BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT), 64 projections of 230 by 170 (0.234 mm<sup>2</sup>) were created.
 Note, the projection plane is defined from the crystal compartment sizes and referencial.
 Thus, if the crystal or the SPECTHead volumes are shifted the projection plane shifts along the same parameter.

 ```ruby
 /gate/output/projection/enable